Anuncio

 In Mary Shelley’s The Dream, the young and beautiful Countess Constance de Villeneuve lives in solitude, grieving the loss of her father and brothers in the civil wars.
 Determined to enter a convent, her plans are challenged by the unexpected visit of the king and Gaspar de Vaudemont, an old love whose return awakens intense emotions in her heart.
 On a stormy night, Constance, seeking divine guidance, enters a sacred cave, where revelatory visions confront her with her love and destiny.
 In a struggle between duty and passion, Constance faces decisions that could change her life forever.

-Read full story Mary Shelley: The Dream
+Mary Shelley: The Evil Eye

 Mary Shelley: The Invisible Girl

-Mary Shelley’s short story “The Invisible Girl” tells the adventure of a traveler who, disoriented during a storm, finds refuge in a seemingly abandoned and ruined tower.
-Inside, he discovers a surprisingly cozy atmosphere and an enigmatic portrait of a young woman called “The Invisible Girl.”
-Intrigued by the place, the man asks a local woman for more information about it.
-The woman reveals a story of love, pain, and mystery, which connects a series of characters and explains the reason for such a peculiar construction.
-“The Invisible Girl” is a work in which the author of Frankenstein mixes the gothic with the romantic to deliver a tragic and moving story.
+Synopsis: “The Invisible Girl” is a short story by Mary Shelley, published in 1833 in The Keepsake.
+It recounts the adventure of a traveler who, disoriented during a storm, finds refuge in a tower that appears abandoned and in ruins.
+Inside, he encounters a surprisingly welcoming atmosphere and an enigmatic portrait of a young woman known as “The Invisible Girl.”
+Fascinated by the place, the man asks a local woman for more information about it.
+She reveals to him a tale of love, sorrow, and mystery that links a series of characters and explains the reason for such a peculiar construction.
+The Invisible Girl is a work in which the author of Frankenstein blends the Gothic with the Romantic to tell a tragic and moving story.

 Mary Shelley: The Mortal Immortal